pangkahhwee/Data-Science/Exploratory Data Analysis(EDA)/README.md

 ### 7.4: Visualize Passenger Class and Age

-Build a scatter plot using matplotlib to show the relationship between passenger age and class.
+I built a scatter plot using matplotlib to show the relationship between passenger age and class.

 ![Idata_characteristics.jpg](/Image/Titanic/titanic13.PNG)

-Intrepretation:
+My intrepretation:
 1. Elderly are mostly in 1st class.
 2. Most younger age groups are in the 3rd class.
 3. Younger and middle age group spread across all classes.